mszep/pandoc_resume/resume.md

 ### PlumChoice (Lowell, MA)
 **Linux Systems Adminstrator**; 10/2011-7/2013

   * Centralized management configuration and security updates for Red Hat, CentOS, and Ubuntu Servers
   * Configured and deployed network monitoring across multiple sites worldwide (150+ servers running 800+ services)
   * Use of tools like Nagios, Icinga, Orion, Splunk, Logstash, rrdtool, and others for performance and monitoring
   * Wrote scripts using bash/perl/python for system tasks and customer monitoring plugins
   * Administration of internal chat server using Isode M-Link on RHEL 5
   * Configuration and deployment of Linux and Windows servers, both physical and virtual (VMWare ESX & VCenter)
   * Deployed F5 Big-IP LTM for load balancing, reverse proxy, and SSL offloading
   * Deployed F5 Big-IP ASM Web Application Firewall
   * Windows System Administration, including User, Group Policy, DNS management in Active Directory
   * Act as company Security Administrator, responsible for many parts of PCI-DSS compliance, assist in writing policies, review all security incidents
   * Co-Wrote and deployed customer reporting REST API on Amazon EC2 using Node.js and Nginx

-**Linux Systems Adminstrator**; 02/2011-10/2011 (Lowell, MA)
+**Linux Systems Adminstrator**; 02/2011-10/2011

   * Configuration and deployment of PC cloning and imaging solution using Clonezilla and DRBL on Debian Linux
   * Configuration and support of Windows and Macintosh OS X systems
   * Configuration and support of Thin Clients in a Citrix environment
   * Provided desktop support to over 700 users, both internal and remote
   * Assisted in design and implementation of escalation procedures for operations to development
   * Advanced troubleshooting of undocumented issues

 Relevant Skills
 ---------------